-In a nutshell, the project aims, over the course of 5 years, to develop, test and facilitate the adoption of technologies that allow the creation, discovery and trading of renewable energies within a city, with the objective to create self-sustainable“positive”energy districts, where all the energy consumed by the district is produced within the district itself.
+In a nutshell, over the course of five years, the project aims, to develop, test and facilitate the adoption of technologies that allow the creation, discovery and trading of renewable energies within a city, with the objective to create self-sustainable“positive” energy districts, where all the energy consumed by the district is produced within the district itself.
 Among other solutions, the project will trial the concept of a decentralized energy trading marketplace, where producers and consumers can trade energy on a peer-to-peer basis.

 1. Development of community grids and a platform for local trade of energy and flexibility

-Most countries have energy grid systems that were not designed to deal with the energy load of today and distributed energy resources, they therefore have inherent flaws: energy loss, grid capacity limits and distributed system responsibilities to name but a few.
+The energy grid systems in most countries were not designed to deal with today's energy load and distributed energy resources; therefore, they have inherent flaws, including energy loss, grid capacity limits and distributed system responsibilities, to name but a few.

-To allow such P2P interactions, without a third party intermediary, there is a need to maintain trust between producers and consumers.
-The IOTA technology helps to achieve this trust by ensuring the integrity of any information shared through the involved actors.
-The IOTA protocol will help streamline the envisioned system, provide multiple benefits to producer/consumers and the overarching energy grid, due to smart use and trade of renewable energy.
+To allow such peer-to-peer interactions without a third-party intermediary, trust between producers and consumers must be maintained.
+IOTA's technology helps achieve this trust by ensuring the integrity of any information shared through the involved actors.
+The IOTA protocol will help streamline the envisioned system, provide multiple benefits to producers and consumers and the overarching energy grid, due to smart use and trade of renewable energy.
 We have listed some examples of the benefits below, but this list is by no means exhaustive:

 - Better management of environmental resources